SeaShadow/LaTeX-AMC-PhD-Thesis-Template/README.md

 * [siunitx](https://www.ctan.org/pkg/siunitx) for a comprehensive (SI) units package
 * [tocbibind](https://www.ctan.org/pkg/tocbibind) to add bibliography/index/contents to Table of Contents (TOC)
 * [xcolor](https://www.ctan.org/pkg/xcolor) for driver-independent color extensions for LaTeX and pdfLaTeX

+The above mentioned packages are available for download on the Comprehensive TeX Archive Network (CTAN), but packages can also be installed using [package managers](http://docs.miktex.org/2.9/manual/pkgmgt.html) included in TeX environments such as __MikTeX__.

 ### Test BareBone Version of Template